');

 About Butler, NJ

-Butler is a small community in New Jersey with a population of 8,072 residents.
-The median household income is $110,375 per year, which is above the national average.
-The median age in Butler is 40.9 years.
+Butler is a small town located in New Jersey with a population of 8,072 residents according to the latest US Census Bureau American Community Survey data.
+The median household income is $110,375 per year, which is 47% above the national median of $75,149.
+The median age of 40.9 years is close to the US median age of 38.9 years.

 Cost of Living in Butler, NJ